thomis/eventhub-processor2/example/README.md

 3. receiver.rb gets the message and deletes the file with the given ID

+#### Goal
-*Goal*: What ever happens to these components (restarted, killed and restarted, stopped and started, message broker killed, stopped and started) if you do a graceful shutdown at the end there should be no message in the /data folder (except store.json).
+What ever happens to these components (restarted, killed and restarted, stopped and started, message broker killed, stopped and started) if you do a graceful shutdown at the end there should be no message in the /data folder (except store.json).

+Graceful shutdown with CTRL-C or TERM signal to pdi
-Graceful shutdown: Stop producer.rb.
+* Stop producer.rb.
 Leave the other components running until all messages in example.* queues are gone.
-Stop remaining components.
+* Stop remaining components
+* Check ./example/data folder

-### How to use
+#### How to use
 * Make sure docker container (process-rabbitmq) is running (see [readme](../docker/README.md))
 * Start one or more router with: bundle exec ruby router.rb
 * Start one or more receiver with: bundle exec ruby receier.rb